-Eric H. Westin, M.D.
-Staff Clinician, Hematology/Oncology Section faculty of the Medical College of Virginia/ Virginia Commonwealth University in Richmond Virginia from 1984 to 1997 and subsequently was Professor of Medicine and Chief of the Section of Hematology/Oncology and Medical Director of the Mary Babb Randolph Cancer Center at West Virginia University prior to joining NIA in May 2000.
+Eric H. Westin, M.D., Staff Clinician Hematology/Oncology Section and Acting Clinical Director Gerontology Research Center Room 2-A-02 Phone 410-558-8469 Fax 410-558-8466 E mail westine@grc.nia.nih.gov Biography: Dr. Eric Westin received his M.D. from Albany Medical College in 1976 with board certification in Medicine and Oncology, having received his Oncology training at the Medicine Branch of the National Cancer Institute.
+He has been on the faculty of the Medical College of Virginia/ Virginia Commonwealth University in Richmond Virginia from 1984 to 1997 and subsequently was Professor of Medicine and Chief of the Section of Hematology/Oncology and Medical Director of the Mary Babb Randolph Cancer Center at West Virginia University prior to joining NIA in May 2000.
+He was appointed Acting Clinical Director in July 2001.
 His research interest from fellowship training was in the role of proto-oncogenes in control of hematopoietic cell differentiation with subsequent focus on the role and regulation of the c-myb transcription factor in this process.
 Current laboratory work examines the role of this and other genes in control of proliferation and differentiation using both hematopoietic and breast tumor epithelial models and how these processes may be modulated by chemotherapeutic and other signaling agonists or antagonists.
 From this we hope to develop studies within the clinical research unit to directly test the therapeutic potential of interactions found.
+Keywords: